leafo/magick/README.md

 #### `img:clone()`

 Returns a copy of the image.
-All copies must be destroyed as well.

 #### `img:destroy()`

-Frees the memory associated with image, it is invalid to use the image after calling this method.
+Immediately frees the memory associated with the image, it is invalid to use the image after calling this method.
+It is unecessary to call this method normally as images are tracked by the garbage collector.

 # Tests